-Restoring headlights is a relatively quick and easy process, or it would be were it not for the time it takes to prep the vehicle prior to beginning the job and cleaning up afterwards.
-While tedious and time consuming, it is essential to properly protect, not only the vehicle you are working on, but any other vehicles that are in close proximity.
+Restoring headlights is a relatively quick and easy process, or it would be.
+If not for the time it takes to prep the vehicle before beginning the job and cleaning up afterwards.
+While tedious and time-consuming, protecting the paint is essential.
+Not only the vehicle you are working on, but any other vehicles that are in proximity.

-Protecting the vehicle’s paint throughout the sanding and polishing process should be a high priority for every headlight restoration technician and spending a bit of extra time up front simplifies the cleanup process after the job is complete.
-In most cases we find covering the fenders, front doors and roof of the vehicle provides adequate protection.
-If the vehicle is perfectly clean prior to the restoration we will also cover the windshield however if the windshield is dirty we will leave it uncovered and clean it thoroughly after the restoration.
+Protecting the vehicle’s paint throughout the sanding and polishing process should be a high priority for every headlight restoration technician, and spending a bit of extra time up front simplifies the cleanup process after the job is complete.
+In most cases, we find covering the fenders, front doors and roof of the vehicle provides adequate protection.
+If the vehicle is perfectly clean before the restoration we will also cover the windshield, however if the windshield is dirty, we will leave it uncovered and clean it thoroughly after the restoration.

 Even more important is the careful masking around the headlights.
-We recommend using two layers of a high quality painter’s tape to avoid damage to the plastic surrounding the headlight if the sanding disk comes in contact at any time during the restoration process.
-It’s not foolproof but if using a random orbit tool it definitely minimizes the chance of damaging the customer’s vehicle.
+We recommend using two layers of a high-quality painter’s tape to avoid damage to the plastic surrounding the headlight if the sanding disk comes in contact at any time during the restoration process.
+It’s not foolproof, but if using a random orbital tool, it definitely minimizes the chance of damaging the customer’s vehicle.